liamhays/rk3566-mcu/rk3566_mcu_notes.md

 | 31:16 | RW   | 0x0000      | Write enable for low 16 bits                                 |
 | 15    | RW   | 0x0         | `wakeup_mcu_sft_en`, 1=enable mcusft source as wakeup source |

+Write 1 to this bit to enable using the register above as a wakeup method.

 ## `PMU_WAKEUP_INT_ST`
 | Bit   | Attr | Reset value | Description                                            |
 |-------|------|-------------|--------------------------------------------------------|
 | 31:16 | RO   | 0x0000      | reserved (this is a read-only register)                |
 | 15    | RO   | 0x0         | `wakeup_sys_int_st`, 1=MCU sft as wakeup source status |

-This register is used to find the wakeup source, and bit 15 indicates when the MCU was the wakeup source, by my understanding.
+This register is used to find the wakeup source, and this bit indicates when the MCU was the reason it woke up.

 # RK3566 MCU clock
 I think the MCU is clocked rather fast, but I don't know how fast.